nakul9597/ruby-redis/README.md

 This is a redis prototype written in ruby.

 Steps to follow before complilation:

-	1. Add the .json file DB file to the resource folder.
+	1. Add the .json DB file to the resource folder.

 	2. Run the update_config.rb file.
 This is only for first time after that this file can be deleted.
 This step is done to update the source directory of this folder onto the config.yml file.
 		$ ruby update_config.rb